Nextdoor/k8s-charts/charts/prometheus-alerts/runbook.md

 into the relevant cluster and namespace, and use the `kubectl describe pod <podname>` to see the status of the pod and any events related to it.
 The pod logs may also provide hints as to what may be going wrong.

+## Alert-Rules-Selectors-Validity

+This alert fires when there may be an error in setting the proper selectors used by the other alerts in this chart.
+It attempts to read a basic metric using the selector you provided.
+For instance, if you have a pod selector that looks for `pod=~"foo-bar-.*"` but your pods are actually named `baz-.*`, this alert will notify you of the misconfiguration.
+Read the alert description to see exactly which selector is having an issue.
+Also note that you need to collect the metrics that this alert uses.
+For instance, to test pod selectors, we use the `kube_pod_info` metric.
+If you do not collect this metric, this alert will continiously fire.